Home / Blog / SaaS Social Media Marketing...

 Unlike organic, paid social media marketing enables you to target specific locations that fit your Ideal customer profile.

-Both organic and paid social have their key benefits that can be useful for your B2B SaaS startup.
+Both organic and paid social have their key benefits that can be useful for your SaaS company.
 Consider marrying both efforts to gain traction on your social media platform.

 While paid social provides quick wins, organic social is the long-term strategy to leverage, and as we know: Organic isn’t dead.